craigmulligan/website/pages/api-help.md

 Now we can use our favourite http client to explore our API.

 First we just hit the host.
-That will match our catchAll route and Welcome users to our api, as well as print all our available routes.
+That will match our catch all route and Welcome users to our api, as well as print all our available routes.

 So: